volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 ### Waf Exclusion Rules

-Rules that specify the match conditions and the corresponding WAF_RULE_IDs which should be excluded from WAF evaluation .
+Rules that specify the match conditions and the corresponding WAF_RULE_IDs which should be excluded from WAF evaluation.

 `description` - (Optional) Description (`String`).